Canyon05/Octobook_App/README.md

 ![Screenshot of the Filtersection in the BookList view](/Images/screenshot_FilterMenu.jpeg)

 The following section is the booklist.
-It displays a "NavigationLink" for each Book in the Lybrary that meets the filter the user hat set.
+It displays a "NavigationLink" for each Book in the Library that meets the filter the user had set.
 The navigationlink's destination is "BookDetails" View, for that specific book.
 Also the navigationlink is displayed using "BookRow".
 I made the "listRowBackground" white and reduced the opacity.
 There is also a "SwipeAction", for deleting books from the library.
 If there are no books in the library, that meets the filters set by the user, there will be a text, saying "No Books match your filers.".

 ![Screenshot of the BookList Section](/Images/screenshot_Booklist.jpeg)